 Early, responsive communication between parent and child is wonderful for your bond, but it is also supporting infant brain development, self esteem, language, comprehension, communication and social skills.
-We utilize a variety of communication and language play methods along with sign to support early communication skills.

 Signing With Your Baby Should Be Easy & Fun!

-We use ASL vocabulary, but we are not using ASL grammar.
+Baby Sign uses ASL vocabulary, but we are not using ASL grammar.
 Focusing on words that are part of your every day routine, or that Babies are interested in, or are fun for babies, and signs that support babies needs.
 Baby Sign is easy and fun.

 Adorable Baby Signing "More".

-Babies Expressive & Receptive Language Skills:
+Developing Expressive & Receptive Language Skills:

 Signing is amazing for infants and toddlers communication skills.
 One of the truly wonderful things to see in children as they grow with sign is how the innate expressiveness of signing enhances your child's expressive language skills.